mzattera/v4j/docs/005/index.md

 Some glyphs (EVA 't', 'k', 'p' and 'f') appear taller than other characters and are traditionally referred to as "gallows".
 The combination 'ch' is instead called "pedestal".
-Some glyphs (EVA 'cth', 'ckh', 'cph' and 'cfh') appear visually as a overlap of the pedestal with one of the gallows and therefore called "pedestalled gallows".
+Some glyphs (EVA 'cth', 'ckh', 'cph' and 'cfh') appear visually as a overlap of the pedestal with one of the gallows and are therefore called "pedestalled gallows".
 These glyphs appear in slots 3, 4, 5, and 7 and are shown in the below table.

 ![Gallows and Pedestal](images/Gallows.PNG)